 Australia is acountry, with a high degree of religious freedom and religious diversity.
 Although the state and religious groups are maintained as separate entities, religious institutions continue to play a large role in Australian society.
 For example, many primary and secondary schools, hospitals, aged-care facilities and charity organisations are owned and funded by religious organisations.

 Christianity is currently the most dominant religion in Australia, introduced by British settlers at.
-While there has always been a degree of religious diversity in Australia, it was not until the abolition of the in the 1970s that non-Christian communities were able to significantly establish themselves and grow in numbers.
+There has always been a degree of religious diversity in Australia.
+However, it was not until the abolition of the (in the 1970s) that non-European communities were able to significantly establish themselves and grow in numbers.
+Since then, the country has seen growing diversity of non-Christian religions as well.

 The 2016 census recorded over 100 different religious affiliations in Australia.
 Approximately 52.1% identified as Christian, constituting the largest religious category.
 The Catholic Church (22.6%) and Anglican Church (13.3%) were the two largest Christian denominations identified.
 Meanwhile, 8.2% of the population identified with a religion other than Christianity.
 Islam (2.6%) and Buddhism (2.4%) were the largest, followed by Hinduism (1.9%), Sikhism (0.5%) and Judaism (0.4%).